penuts7644/pygor/docs/usage.rst

 Tools
 ^^^^^

-ImmunoProbs has four tools: for building IGoR models, locating the CDR3 anchor positions in sequences, generating and evaluating sequences.
+ImmunoProbs has four tools: for converting adaptive sequence files, building IGoR models, locating the CDR3 anchor positions in sequences, generating and evaluating sequences.
 For the generate and evaluate options, ImmunoProbs can be used with one of the four pre-trained IGoR models that are included in the package.
 These models are described in the :ref:`models:Pre-trained` models section.
 Have a look at the :ref:`tutorial:Using pre-trained models` tutorial for some in-depth usage on ImmunoProbs with one of the included models or the :ref:`tutorial:Building your own model` tutorial for building your own model IGoR model.

 ImmunoProbs has a number of global options that are used throughout the other ImmunoProbs tools.
 The command is followed by the tool name and its respective options.